~ Imam Ghazali ~ </iframe>

 has a wide variety of meanings indicating Allah’s strength and majesty,

-which Sr. Amatullah explained to us in this excellent
+which Sr. Amatullah explained to us in this excellent article.

 One of the basic meanings of this name is the One who compels and